Types of Programming Languages

 When it comes to computer programming, understanding the different types of programming languages is essential.
 Each language has its own unique syntax and purpose, catering to specific needs and requirements.
 Here are some popular types of programming languages:

 1. Object-Oriented Programming (OOP): OOP focuses on creating objects that contain both data and functions.
-This approach allows for modular and reusable code, making it easier to manage complex programs.
+This approach allows for modular and reusable code, making it easier to manage complex program.

 2. Procedural Programming: In procedural programming, a program is divided into smaller procedures or functions that perform specific tasks in a sequence.
 It follows a linear execution flow, making it suitable for simple applications.